jakubhorinek/deployment-fun/README.md

 ## Task 2
 * initiate any kind of CI (GitHub Actions, CircleCI, ..), anything which can be connected to a GitHub // let's go with GitHub Actions
-* initiate CI process - let it download dependencies, run dummy test, create deployment tarball // test 1
+* initiate CI process - let it download dependencies, run dummy test, create deployment tarball // without tar deploy done
 * utilize Ansible to initiate and deploy a machine - your local one (you can use vagrant with virtualbox, or use AWS free tier credits or any other kind of free cloud services)
 * ideally, if using cloud, let the ansible deploy from the CI to the machine on e.g. `deploy` branch push